The Edwards SAPIEN 3 Ultra RESILIA valve: designed to elevate long-term durability and valve performance

 Causes of SVD**

-RESILIA tissue surgical valves with enhanced calcium-blocking technology had lower rates of stenosis.
+RESILIA tissue surgical valves with enhanced calcium-blocking technology had lower rates of stenosis.4

-Propensity-matched analysis of the 8-year outcomes of subjects enrolled in the MAGNA EASE PAS (n=258) and the COMMENCE aortic trial (n=689).
+Propensity-matched analysis of the 8-year outcomes of subjects enrolled in the Carpentier-Edwards PERIMOUNT MAGNA EASE valve post-approval study (n=258) and the COMMENCE aortic trial (n=689).4

 **Standardized definition of SVD was utilized (Akins et al. 2008)